Really, it's not you... it's me.

 But in this case, I made an exception.
 Reading about cancer was too much when I was watching my mother fight her own battle with breast cancer.
 Maybe it’s self-absorbed, but I couldn’t read about the characters without constantly thinking about my own life.
 And especially at this time, I wanted books that distracted me from my whirling thoughts, not ones that made me feel like I was in a wrestling match with them.

-Oddly enough, I didn’t have the same issue with TV shows or movies with cancer plot lines, which is a good thing since there’d be little to watch!
+Oddly enough, I didn’t have the same issue with TV shows or movies with cancer plots, which is a good thing since there’d be little to watch!
 (Joking, sort of.)
 But reading is such an intimate, quiet experience.
 It hit me differently.
 It hit deeper.

-After chatting with a few friends, I learned I wasn’t alone in the book breakup: stopping mid-read.
-Their experiences of putting down books unfinished was a combination of simply not enjoying a read and something specific to their personal lives that stopped them from moving forward.
+After chatting with a few friends, I learned I wasn’t alone in the book breakup: stopping mid-read and not finishing a book.
+Their experiences of putting down books unfinished were a combination of simply not enjoying a read and something specific to their personal lives that stopped them from moving forward.
 I had a friend who stopped reading a book with a cat character because she recently lost her beloved furry family member.
 Another didn’t want to read a book that had a character with the same name as her ex-boyfriend.
 Hey, we all have our things!
+And that's ok.

 Now that it’s been almost two years since my mom’s diagnosis and she is living her best Yiayia (Grandma) life, I look at the book firmly rooted on my shelf, wondering if I should pick it up and try again.
 After all, some broken bonds can be rekindled, right?